Photo Credit: Lucigerma / Shutterstock

 While mortgage delinquency rates are on the rise nationally, the concentration of delinquent mortgages varies significantly by location.
 In general, delinquency rates tend to be highest in areas with higher levels of unemployment and poverty, lower levels of income, and lower property values.

 Regionally, states in the South and pockets of the East Coast tend to have the highest delinquency rates.
-For example, Mississippi, Louisiana, and West Virginia are the top three states for both 30-day and 90-day mortgage delinquencies.
-Other states with high rates of missed payments include Alabama and Arkansas.
-At the opposite end of the spectrum, the West Coast has the lowest share of mortgages more than 30 days delinquent, with Washington, Oregon, and California all reporting rates of delinquent mortgages under 1.5%.
+For example, Louisiana, Mississippi, and West Virginia are the top three states for both 30-day and 90-day mortgage delinquencies.
+Other states with high rates of missed payments include Alabama and Texas.
+At the opposite end of the spectrum, the West Coast has the lowest share of mortgages more than 30 days delinquent, with Washington, Oregon, and California all reporting rates of delinquent mortgages under 2%.

-Similar trends hold at the local level with major metropolitan areas in the South—like New Orleans, Memphis, and Houston—reporting high rates.
+Similar trends hold at the local level with major metropolitan areas in the South—like San Antonio, Memphis, Houston, and Birmingham—reporting high rates.
 Residents in West Coast metros like San Jose, San Francisco, and San Diego, on the other hand, are far less likely to miss a mortgage payment.

-Below is a breakdown of mortgage delinquency rates across the top and bottom metropolitan areas and states.
-The analysis was conducted by researchers at Construction Coverage, a website that provides construction insurance guides, using data from the Consumer Financial Protection Bureau, U.S. Census Bureau, and Zillow.
-For more information, refer to the original story Cities With the Most Mortgage Delinquencies at Construction Coverage.
+The analysis was conducted by researchers at Construction Coverage, using data from the Consumer Financial Protection Bureau, U.S. Census Bureau, and Zillow.
+For a complete breakdown of mortgage delinquency rates across more than 260 metropolitan areas and all 50 states, see Cities With the Most Mortgage Delinquencies on Construction Coverage.

 States With the Most Mortgage Delinquencies